 Keystone’s picturesque 170-acre Woodlands Campus with the south branch of the Tunkhannock Creek and Ackerly Creek running through the heart of it all, features roughly 7 miles of hiking trails.

-Thousands of people have hiked the trails to experience nature at is finest, and have enjoyed wonderful opportunities for fishing, photography, and simply relaxing.
-Students and visitors can also take in the view at a scenic overlook, and cross the Nokomis Suspension Bridge.
+Thousands of people have hiked the trails to experience nature at its finest, and have enjoyed wonderful opportunities for fishing, photography, and simply relaxing.
+Students and visitors can also take in the view at a scenic overlook and cross the Nokomis Suspension Bridge.

-The trails are open seven days a week from dawn until dusk, and are reserved for foot traffic only.
-Bikes, ATVs, and horses are strictly prohibited and bikes are allowed only on the Trolley Trail.
+The trails are open seven days a week from dawn until dusk and are reserved for foot traffic only.
+ATVs and horses are strictly prohibited and bikes are allowed only on the Trolley Trail.

 Enjoy your trek through our Woodlands Campus!

 6 Trails to Explore

 Nokomis Forest Stewardship Trail, the longest of the trails, educates the hiker on different aspects of Forest Stewardship.

 Trail head: Nokomis Suspension Bridge behind Miller Library